-In September 2022, the Company's unconsolidated Electric Cart Watersound JV, entered into a \$ 5.4 million loan (the "Electric Cart Watersound JV Loan").
+In September 2022, the Company's unconsolidated Electric Cart Watersound JV, entered into a \$5.4 million loan (the "Electric Cart Watersound JV Loan").
 The loan bears interest at SOFR plus 1.8%, with a floor of 2.1%.
 The loan provides for interest only payments for the first twenty-four months and principal and interest payments thereafter with a final balloon payment at maturity in September 2032.
 The loan is secured by the real property and certain other Security Interests.
 In connection with the loan, the Company, a wholly-owned subsidiary of the Company and the Electric Cart Watersound JV entered into a joint and several payment and performance guarantee in favor of the lender.
 After the initial forty-eight months of the loan, the Company's liability as guarantor under the loan will be reduced to 50% of the outstanding principal balance upon reaching a certain debt service coverage and other conditions.
 The Company is the sole guarantor and receives a quarterly fee related to the guarantee from its JV partner based on the JV partner's ownership percentage.
-As of September 30, 2023 and December 31, 2022, \$4.0 million and \$0.8 million, respectively, was outstanding on the Electric Cart Watersound JV Loan.
+As of September 30, 2023 both March 31, 2024 and December 31, 2022 December 31, 2023, \$4.0 million and \$0.8 million, respectively, \$4.4 million was outstanding on the Electric Cart Watersound JV Loan.
 See Note 4.
 Joint Ventures for additional information.

-The Company has assessed the need to record a liability for the guarantees related to the Company's unconsolidated JVs and did not record an obligation as of both September 30, 2023 and December 31, 2022.
-As of both September 30, 2023 and December 31, 2022, allowance for credit losses related to the contingent aspect of these guarantees, based on historical experience and economic trends, was \$0.1 million and is included within accounts payable and other liabilities on the condensed consolidated balance sheets.
+The Company has assessed the need to record a liability for the guarantees related to the Company's unconsolidated JVs and did not record an obligation as of both September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.
+As of both September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, allowance for credit losses related to the contingent aspect of these guarantees, based on historical experience and economic trends, was \$0.1 million and is included within accounts payable and other liabilities on the condensed consolidated balance sheets.